bloominstituteoftechnology/node-db1-guided-solution/README.md

 Introduce the project for the afternoon.
 If they are done early, encourage them to study tomorrow's content and follow the tutorials on TK.

-## Introduce Relational Databases
+## Introduce Relational Databases and SQL

-Quickly use the content on TK to introduce `Relational Databases and SQL`.
+Do a brief review of `Relational Databases` and `SQL` using TK.
+The students should be familiar with the ideas from the pre-class video.

 ## Use SELECT to Query Data

 - [Load this in the browser](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top).
 - show how to restore the database by clicking the button on the page.
 - open the `Application` tab on chrome dev tools and show the `Web SQL` node.
 Every browser gets it's own copy of the data.
-- introduce the `SELECT` statement.
+- review the `SELECT` statement.

 ```sql
 select * from customers -- explain the most basic syntax for a select and what the * means